DataDog/integrations-core/databricks/README.md

 ### Events

-Databricks does not include any events.
+The Databricks integration does not include any events.

 ## Troubleshooting